96-LB/ShadowsReanimated/README.md

 ## Usage

 After installation, your shadows will be configured with the default presets.
 If you like the standard settings, great - you're all set!
 If you want to tweak the appearance of your shadows, keep reading for more information.
    > ⚠️ You may notice some extra star shadows on enemies that should be on-beat, especially in vanilla charts.
 This is not an issue with the mod - it's an issue with the game's charting!
-Some enemies are misaligned, and the vanilla game incorrect assigns shadows which hide the fact that they're slightly off-beat.
+Some enemies are misaligned, and the vanilla game incorrectly assigns shadows which hide the fact that they're slightly off-beat.

 ### Changing shadow shapes and colors